Genivia/ugrep/README.md

   `read`.
 This prevents unexpectedly hanging on named pipes in directories that are recursively searched, as may happen with GNU/BSD grep that `read` devices by default.
+- **ugrep** option `-d, --directories=ACTION` is `skip` by default, instead of `read`.
+By default, directories specified on the command line are searched, but not recursively deeper into subdirectories.
 - **ugrep** option `-Y` enables matching empty patterns.
 Grepping with empty-matching patterns is weird and gives different results with GNU grep versus BSD grep.
 Empty matches are not output by **ugrep** by default, which